 HOW TO PREPARE TO ACCESS IN-STATE TUITION:

-- If you and/or your parent/guardian haven’t filed your 2018 taxes in Virginia, it’s not too late!
+- If you and/or your parent/guardian haven’t filed past year taxes in Virginia, it’s not too late!
 Learn more about filing your taxes late here.

 - As you are deciding which college to attend, consider how in-state tuition will compare to the costs associated with attending a private college.